jacaryr/jacaryr.github.io/README.md

 ---
 ![Image](images/FF3E4A25-4C61-4E9B-8C6C-A318ED661809.jpg)

----
-  "Here to provide and maintain your business with the security and flexibility of cloud integration."
+  "Providing and maintaining your business with the security and flexibility of cloud integration."
 ---

 # Clemson Alumnus